What Is Hepatoblastoma?

 Hepatoblastoma is treated by a health care team, including specialists in:

 If a surgeon removes the cancer completely, a child's outlook is generally good.
 After treatment, the doctor will do a checkup every year to see if the cancer has come back, but this doesn't happen in most cases.
-The doctor also will treat any long-term or late side effects from the treatment.

 Having a child being treated for cancer can feel overwhelming for any family.
 But you're not alone.
 To find support, talk to your child's doctor or a hospital social worker.
 Many resources are available to help you get through this difficult time.